ARMOR: Robust Reinforcement Learning-based Control for UAVs under Physical Attacks: Acknowledgements

 The objective of \armor is to control UAVs in both adversarial and non-adversarial scenarios.
 An overview of our two-staged training approach is shown in Figure~\ref{fig:design}.

-In the first stage, we train a teacher encoder that has access to privileged information ($X_t$), such as target sensor, manipulated states, attack-induced offset in physical states, and the duration of the attack.
-The teacher encoder is based on variational autoencoder (VAE)~\cite{vae}, which receives both the robot's states $O_t$ and $X_t$, and computes a latent embedding $\Bar{l_t}$ that represents the robot's current state.
-Next, we train a control policy using reinforcement learning, with the teacher encoder's latent embedding ($\bar{l_t}$) as input.
-The privileged information enables the control policy to quickly learn and adapt to attack-induced state manipulations and output resilient actions.
+First, we train a teacher encoder that has access to privileged information ($X_t$), such as target sensor, manipulated states, attack-induced offset in physical states, and the duration of the attack.
+The teacher encoder is based on variational autoencoder (VAE)~\cite{vae}, which receives both the UAV's states $O_t$ and $X_t$, and computes a latent embedding $\Bar{l_t}$ that represents the UAV's current state.
+Next, we train a control policy using reinforcement learning, with the teacher encoder's latent embedding ($\bar{l_t}$) as input, enabling the control policy to quickly learn and adapt to attack-induced state manipulations, and output resilient actions.

-In the second stage, we train a \emph{student encoder} that relies solely on the onboard sensors.
-In real-world scenarios, the privileged information $X_t$ is not available.
-To enable deployment under this constraint, the student encoder is implemented as a temporal variational autoencoder (TVAE), that receives a sequence of historic physical state information ($H$) derived from onboard sensors.
+Second, to enable real-world deployment where privileged information is unavailable, we train a \emph{student encoder} that relies solely on the onboard sensors.
+The student encoder is implemented as a temporal variational autoencoder (TVAE), that receives a sequence of historic physical state information ($H$) derived from onboard sensors.
 It computes a latent embedding $l_t$ in a supervised manner as shown in Figure~\ref{fig:design}, that approximates the teacher encoder's latent representation $\bar{l}_t$, enabling the same RL policy to operate reliably in the absence of privileged information.

-Our approach adopts a privileged learning strategy inspired by Chen \etal~\cite{priviledged-info}, but introduces two key innovations that improve both adversarial robustness and deployment efficiency.
+Our approach adopts a privileged learning strategy inspired by Lee \etal~\cite{priviledged-info}, but introduces two key innovations that improve both adversarial robustness and deployment efficiency.
 (1) We use the teacher encoder to generate a robust latent representation that is resilient to attack-induced perturbations, and the latent representation is the input to the control policy.
 This encourages the policy to rely entirely on a resilient representation, enhancing robustness to sensor manipulation.
-In contrast, Chen \etal use both raw observations and the latent representation to train the policy, which may dilute the robustness benefits of the latent representation.
+In contrast, Lee \etal combine raw observations with latent features, which can dilute the benefits of the robust representation.
 (2) Rather than training separate teacher and student policies~\cite{priviledged-info}, we reuse a single control policy across both training and deployment.
 This eliminates the need to learn a second policy from scratch, simplifying the training pipeline and improving sample efficiency.